dsakurai/TTK-demo-install/ReadMe.md

 ------------
 **Directory Structure**
 The directory structure is different from the one assumed in the TTK tutorial.
 When I tried to solve this problem, I hit the weird problem that CMake cannot create the directories automatically.
-(Even worse, they deleted directories that I created!)

 **Parallel Build**
 Compiling ParaView in parallel doesn't work, at least on Ubuntu 18 (I don't know exactly why.)